 One of the first features of the Yangtze River that any visitor notices is its dark brown color.
 It definitely appears to be a dirty river.
 The Yangtze's brown color is, in fact, its life-giving force.
 The color comes from the silt that is being carried downstream from the mountains and valleys it passes through.
 When you take a sampan along the Shennong Stream, you will be surprised by the contrast in color.
 Its beautiful emerald green water flowing swiftly through deep gorges, are much different from the Yangtze's dark brown that you will have become accustomed to.

 The Shennong Stream tour is exhilarating and fun.
 The scenery along this tributary of the Yangtze is spectacular.
 All along the river's shores are signs of ancient Chinese civilization.
-There is much to look at: steep ridges and peaks, huge caves, thick vegetation, wild flowers, plank roads built along cliffs and the ancient hanging coffins which date back approximately 2,000 years.
+There is much to look at: steep ridges and peaks, huge caves, thick vegetation, wildflowers, plank roads built along cliffs and the ancient hanging coffins which date back approximately 2,000 years.
 Ancient local inhabitants buried their dead in hanging coffins in little recesses in the sides of the cliffs.
 How they got the coffins to these remote areas baffles scholars to this day.
-Due to their high elevation, many of the coffins cannot be seen with naked eye.
+Due to their high elevation, many of the coffins cannot be seen with the naked eye.
 Now you can get a better view than ever before, because the Three Gorges Dam has been completed and the water level of the stream is now higher.

 Along the stream, your local guide will point to the markers indicating the height that the stream has flooded in the past.
 Everything below these markers has been below water at some point.